Latest News

 Researchers develop new program to reduce medication burden .

 A team from the Kolling Institute led by Professor Sarah Hilmer has helped develop a valuable, new national program to reduce the adverse impacts of taking multiple medicines.
 Medicines with an anticholinergic effect can successfully treat many conditions such as depression, dementia and chronic non-cancer pain.
-Cumulatively however, they can cause serious adverse effects such as falls, .....
+Cumulatively however, they can cause serious adverse effects such as falls, confusion, .....

 Read more